mosajjal/dnsmonster/README.md

   -defraggerChannelSize=500: Size of the channel to send packets to be defragged -devName="": Device used to capture
   -filter="((ip and (ip[9] == 6 or ip[9] == 17)) or (ip6 and (ip6[6] == 17 or ip6[6] == 6 or ip6[6] == 44)))": BPF filter applied to the packet stream.
 If port is selected, the packets will not be defragged.
-  -gcTime=10: Time in seconds to garbage collect the tcp assembly and ip defragmentation -gomaxprocs=-1: GOMAXPROCS variable -loggerFilename=false: Show the file name and number of the logged string -maskSize=32: Mask source IPs by bits.
+  -gcTime=10s: Garbage Collection interval for tcp assembly and ip defragmentation -gomaxprocs=-1: GOMAXPROCS variable -loggerFilename=false: Show the file name and number of the logged string -maskSize=32: Mask source IPs by bits.
 32 means all the bits of IP is saved in DB